+GOAL ACHIEVEMENT

-GOAL ACHIEVEMENT • Ensure that the Company completes over 95% of tasks in 2016 under the Company's Transformation program.
-Achieved.
-Improve Company reliability and sustainable operations by reducing non-productive time for the Substantially achieved. whole Company.
-Achieve major delivery milestones for new product development (NPD).
-Mostly achieved.
+• Ensure that the Company completes over 95% of tasks in 2016 under the Company's Transformation program. • Achieved.

+• Improve Company reliability and sustainable operations by reducing non-productive time substantially achieved. • Substantially achieved.

+• Achieve major delivery milestones for new product development (NPD). • Mostly achieved.

 Mr. Belani achieved 87.5% of these personal objectives.
-In total, Mr. Belani achieved 90% of his shared and personal objectives for the annual cash incentive
+In total, Mr. Belani achieved 90% of his shared and personal objectives for the annual cash incentive.